tomusborne/generateblocks/readme.txt

 * New: generateblocks_after_container_open filter in frontend for Container block
 * New: generateblocks_inside_container filter in frontend for Container block
 * New: generateblocks_before_container_close filter in frontend for Container block
+* New: Add div as Headline block element choice
+* New: Add span as Headline block element choice
 * Fix: Stacked button alignment in the editor
 * Fix: Broken background image upload when using official AMP plugin
 * Fix: Color picker input width